 The Bolivian currency is called the "boliviano".
-At the time of this writing (May 2010) the exchange rate is 7.07 bolivianos per US dollar.
-Our site has a whole section that talks about mone and banking.
+Our site has a whole section that talks about money and banking.
 You'll definitely want to read everything about this before you travel to Bolivia: You'll find pictures of Bolivian money here.
 You'll find a currency converter on this page.
 Here's some really important information on how our currency works.
 When you get to Bolivia you'll need to exchange some of your dollars into bolivianos.
 Here's a page that explains how and where to exchange your money.
 Read our banking page for information on the use of ATMs and credit cards.
 If your parents ever need to send you money there are tons of Western Union offices here.

 Also, to learn all about mailing letters and packages to or from Bolivia, be sure to take a look at our page on international couriers in case they need to send you other stuff.

 Couriers and money transfers can be very expensive.
 If you have your own bank account in your country, your parents can deposit money into your bank account and you will be able to withdraw funds pretty easily using your ATM card here if it has a Visa, Mastercard or Cirrus mark on it.
 But keep in mind that your bank in your country will deduct a much higher withdrawal fee from your account when you make international withdrawals so you should keep them to a minimum.